 Reading is a great way to pass the time and keep your mind sharp, but if you’re looking for a new book to read, why not try All-Time Greats?

 All Time Greats is a collection of short stories written by some of the most celebrated authors in history.
-You can find everything from classics like “The Adventures of Sherlock Holmes” by Sir Arthur Conan Doyle to contemporary works like “The Bookseller” by David Mitchell.
+You can find everything from classics like “The Adventures of Sherlock Holmes” by Sir Arthur Conan Doyle to contemporary works like “The Bone Clocks” by David Mitchell.

 Each life story or just story itself is written in an easy-to-understand style with plenty of humor and wit, so they are perfect for those who have just started reading or those who want something quick and simple.